 One of the most exciting aspects of BlueConic is the built-in capability to deploy personalized content and relevant interactions based on user data and segmentation.

 This hands-on (recommended!) training session will take your team through the steps to build and deploy a BlueConic dialogue.
 Dialogues come in a variety of flavors, from in-line editing to lightboxes, toasters, and slide out interactions to name a few.

-We'll focus on the tab-based configuration of WHO/WHERE/WHEN/WHAT/WHY along with the OPTIMIZATION tab.
+We'll focus on the tab-based configuration of Who, Where, When, What, and Why tabs along with the Optimization tab.

 Who: In this tab, you'll select the segment(s) you want to target, or configure a new set of filters on the fly.
 As an option, you may also target all visitors.

 Where: Define exactly which pages your interaction should be or should not be deployed on.

 When: A variety of options will allow you to specify when the interaction should be triggered.
 Start and end date/times keep users from needing to log in to turn interactions on or off.
 A frequency cap will ensure the interaction isn't overused.
 Date- and time-based settings let you add a contextual touch to messages.

 What: This is where you create the interaction itself.
 There is both an HTML editor and a visual editor.
 Insert images, forms, and data points directly from user profiles.